w3f/Grants-Program/data_platform_with_deep_indexed_data_and_staking_reports.md

 ### Potential users

 We define the users of the platform as data people who generates insights from the data to support data-driven base for decision makers.
-This people has
+These people have:

 - tech skills to write SQL queries
 - basic statistics to define calculate and estimate metrics for the business